axisgroup/design-process/2-Define/Methods/card-sorting.md

 ## Card Sorting

 #### What is it?
 Card sorting is a technique discovering how the users understand, categorize and prioritize information.
-Unlike, affinity mapping, the information on the cards needs to be pre-decided before the card sorting session starts.
+This method helps understand a user's mental model for organizing information and can help structure information in a way that makes it easy to find.

 #### Why do you do it?
 Card sorting can provide insight on how people organize content and information which can help inform the information architecture of an application.
-Card sorting can be useful in the following scenarios
+Card sorting can be useful in the following scenarios:
 * Build the overall structure and navigation for your application
 * Decide what to put on each tab
 * Organize information in the form of cards or tiles